Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

    configuration in section 4 above.  **This path is required to be correctly set for the scripts to work.**
 5. Set the `DEPS_ROOT` path.
-This is the path where all dependencies needed to build nexa will be downloaded and built.
+This is the path where all dependencies needed to build pyrrha will be downloaded and built.
 Within this path, an x86 and/or an x64 sub-directory will be created depending on if you are building 32-bit, 64-bit, or both clients.  **This path is required to be correctly set for the scripts to work.**
-6. NOTE: The `NEXA_GIT_ROOT` variable should only be modified if you have the build scripts located outside of the git repository download for some reason.
+6. NOTE: The `PYRRHA_GIT_ROOT` variable should only be modified if you have the build scripts located outside of the git repository download for some reason.
    This variable should point to the root path of the source.
 7. `BUILD_32_BIT` is commented out by default.
 If you wish to build 32-bit